 | Connectivity | Internet required | Internet required |

-For files larger than 25 MB, OpenAI recommends splitting audio or using compressed formats.
-See the official speech-to-text guide for handling longer inputs.
-For a broader look at which apps work without connectivity, see our airplane-mode test of 7 popular transcription tools.
+For files larger than 25 MB, OpenAI recommends splitting audio into smaller chunks or using compressed formats.
+If you want a tool that does not depend on API upload limits, Wi‑Fi, or server-side processing, see our airplane-mode test of 7 popular transcription tools.

 6. ChatGPT transcription: key pros